Configurations, platforms, and profiles

 - To select the profile used when debugging a .NET Core or .NET Standard project, use the drop-down list next to the Start button (the button with the green triangle) on the Visual Studio toolbar.

 The Configuration Manager is also used to create project configurations and platforms.
-However, the settings that a project configuration/platform combination represents are set on the Build page and the Debug page of project designer.
+However, the settings that a project configuration/platform combination represents are set on the Build page and the Debug page of project properties.